 Cookie Cereal Marshmallow Treats

-We’re you one of the kids obsessed with that cookie cereal with the obsessed dog?
+We’re you one of the kids that loved that cookie cereal with the obsessed dog?
 Don’t worry.
 You’re not alone.
 And now, with this cookie cereal marshmallow treats recipe from Angie of Big Bear’s Wife, you can relive the fun in cereal dessert form.
-Just like rice cereal treats, they start with butter, marshmallow, and cereal.
-But Angie ups the ante by dipping them in melted white chocolate candy and mini chocolate chips.
+Like rice cereal treats, they start with butter, marshmallow, and cereal.
+But Angie ups the ante by dipping them in melted white chocolate candy and mini milk chocolate chips.

 Visit Big Bear’s Wife for the recipe.